Rony163/programming-school/README.md

 * You can check lot of courses
 * You can bye courses with reasonable price
-* Afer finish the course you can get a job
+* After finish the course you can get a job